dial-once/docker-crons/README.md

 ```

 ## Available scripts
-If you set the env vars described below, the following scripts will run
+To launch one of the following scripts, the env vars must be set

 ### MongoDB backup

+Require AWS env vars
 ```
 MONGO_DB_HOST=<host:port>
 MONGO_DB_USER=<username>